 The planar magnetic drivers in the Mobius are unique in the gaming headset world, where virtually all other options make use of conventional dynamic drivers.
 Unlike dynamic drivers, which use a coil of wire to push a speaker cone in and out, planar magnetics spread the wire across the entirety of their large, thin drivers.
-While planar magnetics are typically larger in size and require more power to operate, they are known for offering less distortion that dynamic drivers, as well as being able to move faster, resulting in smoother playback of hectic or crowded audio passages.
+This conductive array is manipulated by an electromagnetic field generated by the audio signal that manipulates the driver.
+While planar magnetics are typically larger in size and require more power to operate, they are known for offering less distortion than dynamic drivers, as well as being able to move faster, resulting in smoother playback of hectic or crowded audio passages.
 Where conventional headphones may start to muddy up during complex, uptempo jazz tracks, planar magnetics can keep their cool and quickly push out clean bass, mids, and highs.

 Because the Mobius uses planar magnetic drivers, it requires the use of a powerful amplifier, which is built into the headphones.
 This amp is paired with a high-quality DAC to offer a level of audio reproduction that is beyond anything I’ve ever heard in a wireless gaming headphone.
 After a full charge, the Mobius was able to give me about 9 hours of continuous wireless use.
 This is noticeably less than with typical wireless headsets, but when considering the demands of their special drivers, it is more than acceptable.
 The Mobius works fine in wired mode (via USB cable) if you don’t need to be moving about while using them.
 The headset also has an auxiliary input for use with other devices or your PC’s sound output.
 Due to the design of the integrated amp/DAC, there is no benefit to using the Mobius with a dedicated headphone amplifier.